Risk Factors Dashboard

 Cybersecurity Incident Reporting Process (“CIR Process”)

 Our CIR Process is a formalized approach following the NIST framework for evaluating cybersecurity incidents and prioritizing response efforts based on established criteria.
-The key components of the CIR Process includes:
+The key components of the CIR Process include:

-The Cyber Review Committee (“Cyber Committee”) is a sub-committee of our Disclosure Committee comprised of our Chief Accounting Officer; Senior Vice President of Information Technology and Engineering; General Counsel; Vice President – Investor Relations; Director – Risk Management & Insurance; and Director – Global Security & Administration.
+The Cyber Review Committee (“Cyber Committee”) is a sub-committee of our Disclosure Committee comprised of our Chief Accounting Officer; Senior Vice President of Information Technology and Engineering; CISO; general counsels; Vice President – Investor Relations; Director – Risk Management & Insurance; and Vice President – Global Security & Administration.
 Pursuant to the CIR Process, cybersecurity incidents classified as high priority are reported to the Cyber Committee.
 The Cyber Committee’s responsibilities include:

 •providing feedback and direction to our information technology teams on incident investigations